pazurkota/console-weather/README.md

 - `"units"` - units that will be used to show weather data.
 Possible values: `eu`, `si`, `us`, `uk`
 - `"air-quality"` - if set to `true`, air quality data will be shown
 - `"dont-show-icons"` - if set to `true`, weather icons won't be shown
+- `"show-astronomy"` - if set to `true`, astronomical data will be shown
+- `"show-hourly-weather"` - if set to `true`, hourly weather forecast (for 5 hours) will be shown

 > **Note**: These settings is not required.
 You can use application without them.